dfinance/docs/README.md

 * **PegZone** which enables an interoperability with 1st layer blockchains such as Ethereum, EOS, and Bitcoin and others, tapping into the liquidity captured by these blockchains coins and tokens.
 * Libra's **Move language** and virtual machine to enable the creation of a powerful code execution environment on decentralized nodes with all the security offered by language's strict semantics, syntax and ownership model.
 * **Decentralized oracles** providing connection between DeFinance platform and the real world financial instruments and sources of data.
-* Powerful **high-level visual language** empowering a safe way to design, deploy and run your own financial instruments, with no prior knowledge in programming required
+* Powerful **high-level visual language** empowering a safe way to design, publish and run your own financial instruments, with no prior knowledge in programming required